+The second session of the 110th Congress passed full-parity legislation.
 In the first session, Senator Domenici introduced the Mental Health Parity Act of 2007 (S. 558).
 This bill would amend ERISA and the PHS Act.
 Representative Patrick Kennedy introduced the Paul Wellstone Mental Health and Addiction Equity Act (H.R.
 1424), which would amend ERISA, the PHS Act, and the IRC.
-Both bills have seen legislative activity (see below).
+Both bills saw legislative activity (see below) and provisions from both bills were reflected in the final law.
 In addition, the House and Senate have each passed legislation (H.R.
 3162, S. 1337) that would require parity for mental health coverage, under the State Children's Health Insurance Program (SCHIP).
-On February 7, 2008, the House passed a further extension of the MHPA (H.R.
-4848) through the end of 2008.
-The extension now awaits consideration in the Senate.
+On June 17, 2008, Sec.
+401 of the Heroes Earnings Assistance and Relief Tax Act of 2008 (P.L.
+110-245, H.R.
+6081) passed a further extension of the MHPA through the end of 2008.

 S. 558 (Mental Health Parity Act of 2007).
 Introduced by Senator Domenici on February 12, 2007.
 The bill was referred to the Senate Health, Education, Labor, and Pensions Committee, which approved the measure with an amendment on February 14, 2007 (S.Rept.
 110-53).
 The bill passed the full Senate, with an amendment, by voice vote on September 18, 2007.
-The Mental Health Parity Act of 2007 is very similar to the Paul Wellstone Mental Health Equitable Treatment Act of 2005.
+The Mental Health Parity Act of 2007 was very similar to the Paul Wellstone Mental Health Equitable Treatment Act of 2005.